makeandbuild/vessl/README.md

         }
     }

-[CarDao_IT](./src/test/java/integration/com/makeandbuild/vessl/persistence/CarDao_IT.java) shows usage of both of these views with paging
+[CarDao_IT](./src/test/java/integration/com/makeandbuild/vessl/persistence/CarDao_IT.java) shows usage of both of these views with paging.
+NOTE: couchdb doesn't allow us to determine the total number of pages nor the total number of items, but it does allow us to page through the result set.

 ## Fixtures